Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Scott Howe

 I think it is one of the right ways Brett.
 This is Scott.
-For the last quarter it was a little bit North of 9 so we're making progress.
-What will temper that number going forward is we know that as we sign new advertisers typically they start with one or two used cases.
+For the last quarter, it was a little bit North of 9 so we're making progress.
+What will temper that number going forward, is we know that as we sign new advertisers typically they start with one or two used cases.
 So we might have to play with that number a little bit and give you kind of a steady state, same store kind of number.
 The other thing I should say, I mean, in my remarks today I talked a little bit about Google match.
 I am hopeful that that has the possibility of expanding the number of new advertisers into the fold because that really helps drive transformational performance and search.
 So, for our existing clients we hope that they add that as used case.
 We also hope that a number of new clients take notice and that attracts them to our business.

 Brett Huff

-Okay and then last question from me is you mentioned changing business models and Audience Solutions, can you be any more specific than that, I mean it's been a great grower and it sounds like it will continue to be but it sounds like we are being -- trying to be a little more conservative as we look forward, what is that changing business model that you're referring to?
+Okay and then last question from me is you mentioned changing business models and Audience Solutions, can you be any more specific than that, I mean it's been a great grower and it sounds like it will continue to be, but it sounds like we are being -- trying to be a little more conservative as we look forward, what is that changing business model that you're referring to?

 Warren C. Jenson

-Brett I will go ahead and jump in and Scott may want to comment.
-Over the last couple of quarters we've talked about the possibility that certain publishers, our business model might change as it relates to digital data and that's specifically what we're referring to.
-So, as we look into FY18 that will happen.
+Brett, I will go ahead and jump in, and Scott may want to comment.
+Over the last couple of quarters, we've talked about the possibility that certain publishers, our business model might change as it relates to digital data and that's specifically what we're referring to.
+So, as we look into FY18, that will happen.
 We expect that our growth rate in digital data will slow.
 So it's not going to be North of 100, we would expect that it's going to be probably 15% to 20% next year.
-That said we would reiterate a couple of things one, for Audience Solutions we feel our long-term growth rate of 5% to 10% is intact.
+That said, we would reiterate a couple of things; one, for Audience Solutions we feel our long-term growth rate of 5% to 10% is intact.
 We're going to expect a great year in FY18 from Audience Solutions.
-And then finally I'd point out that the long-term trends as it relates to digital data are very, very strong and very much intact across the entire ecosystem both in the U.S. and internationally.
+And then finally, I'd point out that the long-term trends as it relates to digital data are very, very strong and very much intact across the entire ecosystem both in the U.S. and internationally.

 Brett Huff